"I noticed you're the VP of Sales at [Company]..."

 - Significant hiring spike

-- Revenue/growth announcements
+- Revenue or growth announcements

 - New office or market expansion